Environmental issues in Australia: Mining issues

+Australia has some of the largest mining operations in the southern hemisphere and is a major exporter of several resources that have significant environmental effects, most notably coal and uranium.

 Australia has the largest reserves of uranium in the world and there has been a number of enquiries on uranium mining.
 The anti-nuclear movement in Australia actively opposes mining and seeks to prevent the construction of nuclear power plants.

 At least 150 leaks, spills and licence breaches occurred at the Ranger uranium mine between 1981 and 2009.

 Controversial land use projects

 The following is a list of development projects that have been controversial due to concerns of environmental effects.
 This list includes projects required to submit an Environmental Effects Statement.